Quick Answer: Customer Portal Development

 | Chat or AI support | Guided answers, triage, account-aware help | Knowledge freshness, handoff, evaluation, guardrails |

 If support deflection is a major goal, an AI chatbot development layer can help answer from approved portal content and route issues.
-It should be added after the source content, permissions, and escalation paths are clear.
+It should be added after source content, permissions, escalation paths, and answer quality evaluation are clear.

 Customer Portal Development Cost Drivers